-The District shall respond to requests for leave as soon as practicable, but no later than five business days after receiving the employee's request.
+The district shall respond to requests for leave as soon as practicable, but no later than five business days after receiving the employee's request.
 (2 CCR 11091)

 Based on the information provided by the employee, the Superintendent or designee shall designate the leave, paid or unpaid, as FMLA/CFRA qualifying leave and shall give notice of such designation to the employee.
-Failure of an employee to respond to permissible inquiries regarding the leave request may result in denial of CFRA protection if the District is unable to determine whether the leave is CFRA qualifying.
+Failure of an employee to respond to permissible inquiries regarding the leave request may result in denial of CFRA protection if the district is unable to determine whether the leave is CFRA qualifying.
 (2 CCR 11091; 29 CFR 825.300)

-When an employee is able to foresee the need for the PDL or family care and medical leave at least 30 days in advance of the leave, the employee shall provide the District with at least 30 days advance notice before the leave.
-When the 30 days' notice is not practicable because of a lack of knowledge of when leave will be required to begin, a change in circumstances, a medical emergency, or other good cause, the employee shall provide the District with notice as soon as practicable.
+When an employee is able to foresee the need for the PDL or family care and medical leave at least 30 days in advance notice before the leave, the employee shall provide the district with at least 30 days advance notice before the leave.
+When the 30 days' notice is not practicable because of a lack of knowledge of when leave will be required to begin, a change in circumstances, a medical emergency, or other good cause, the employee shall provide the district with notice as soon as practicable.
 Failure of an employee to provide required notice may result in a denial of leave.
 (2 CCR 11050, 11091)

-In all instances, the employee shall consult with the Superintendent or designee and make a reasonable effort to schedule, subject to the health care provider's approval, any planned appointment or medical treatment or supervision so as to minimize disruption to District
+In all instances the employee shall consult with the Superintendent or designee and make a reasonable effort to schedule, subject to the health care provider's approval, any planned appointment or medical treatment or supervision so as to minimize disruption to district operations.
+(Government Code 12945.2; 2 CCR 11050, 11091)